3 Useful GUI and Terminal Based Linux Disk Scanning Tools

 Gnome Disk Utility for Linux Disk Scanning

 That’s it!
-In this article, we reviewed hard disk scanning utilities for Linux operating system.
-You can share with us any utilities/tools for the same purpose, that are not mentioned in the list above or ask any related questions all in the comments.
+In this article, we reviewed hard disk scanning utilities for the Linux operating system.
+You can share with us any utilities/tools for the same purpose, that are not mentioned in the list above or ask any related questions in the comments.

 • This contributes even to updating knowledge about classical maintenance tools of Linux.
 Perhaps something about the maintenance of keymaps and keyboards.
 I think that many people use more than one language and this introduces difficulties with the output of some keys.
 Helps on these problems will be welcomed…